 You can also include links to review sites in follow-up emails after someone makes a purchase from you or interacts with your business in some other way.
 Just make sure you’re not paying for reviews—that’s against Google’s guidelines (not to mention unethical).

 Many business owners are familiar with adding posts to social media and blog posts to their website, but did you know it is important to add posts to your GMB profile too?

 If you manage a Google My Business profile, you know that one of the most important things you can do is to keep it updated.
 Regularly adding new posts helps to show your audience that your business is active and engaged.
 It also gives you an opportunity to share relevant information about your products, services, and special offers.

 In addition, adding posts to your GMB profile can help you to boost your SEO.
 When you add keyword-rich content to your posts, you’re giving search engines more opportunities to index your website.
 As a result, you may see an increase in your organic traffic levels.
 So if you’re looking for ways to improve your online visibility, be sure to add some fresh content to your GMB profile on a regular basis.

-In short, Google Maps should absolutely be part of your local SEO strategy.
-By claiming and verifying your GMB listing and ensuring that all of your information is accurate and up-to-date, you can help improve both your organic rankings and click-through rates from potential customers searching for businesses like yours online.
+In short, GBP should absolutely be part of your local SEO strategy.
+By claiming and verifying your GMB listing and ensuring that all of your information is accurate and verified, you can help improve both your organic rankings and click-through rates from visitors searching for businesses like yours online.

 Google Maps should be an integral part of any local SEO strategy.
-By claiming and verifying your Google Business Profile, formally known as GMB listing and keeping all of your information accurate and up-to-date, you can help improve both your organic rankings and click-through rates from potential customers searching for businesses like yours online in organic search.
-When done correctly, optimizing for Google Maps can help drive more foot traffic through your door—which is music to any small business owner’s ears!
+By claiming and verifying your business profile, formally known as GMB listing, and keeping all of your information accurate and up-to-date, you can help improve both your organic rankings and click-through rates from users searching for businesses like yours online in organic search.
+When done correctly, getting our busines on Google Maps can help drive more foot traffic through your door—which is music to any small business owner’s ears!